Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

    - In the left-hand menu, click on "Compute Engine" and then "VM instances".
    - Find your VM in the list and click the "Stop" button.

-### **11.3 Static IP Address**
+### **12 Create a Static IP Address**

-To avoid having to reconfigure the IP address every time you start your VM, you can assign a static IP address.
+Every time the instance is started, the public IP is modified, requiring modifications to the "SSH configuration" setting in your VScode.
+To avoid this, you can assign a static IP address.

-**11.3.1 Reserve a Static IP**:
+**12.1 Reserve a Static IP**:
-   - In the left-hand menu, go to "VPC network" and then "External IP addresses".
+   - In the left-hand menu, go to "VPC network" and then "IP addresses".
    - Click "Reserve a static address".
    - Choose a name for the address, select the region, and click "Reserve".

-**11.3.2 Assign the Static IP to Your VM**:
+**12.1 Assign the Static IP to Your VM**:
-   - Go to "Compute Engine" > "VM instances".
+   - Go to "Compute Engine"
    - Click on your VM instance name.
    - Click "Edit".
    - Under "Network interfaces", click "External IP" and select the static IP you reserved.